Welcome to the Premier Website for Professional Business Analysis

 • The country's tax laws.

-To avoid confusion, tax-paying companies usually define specific criteria, or "rules," that qualify an acquisition as CAPEX.
+As a result, tax-paying companies usually define specific criteria, or "rules," that qualify an acquisition as CAPEX.
 Expenses that do not meet these criteria are, by default, OPEX.

 Capitalization Criteria

-Capitalization criteria, serve several purposes:
+Capitalization criteria, serve three purposes:

 Typical requirements for capitalization might include, for instance: